 Was Mitch’s thoughts as she struggled to walk.
-On the horizon the sun is setting fast but the goal was to reach the base camp of Mt.
+On the horizon the sun is setting fast but the goal was to reach the last camp of Mt.
 Fansipan – a mountain hut where hikers stay for a night.
-She could hear the wind howling sending gust of cold air.
-She felt cold and soon she realized her body is starting to numb but she had to push herself to her limits so as not to burden her companions.
+She could hear the wind howling, sending gust of cold air.
+She felt cold and soon she realized her body is starting to get numb but she had to push herself to her limits so as not to burden her companions.

 However, a brewing fever threatened to ruin everything.
 She slept through the night using the sleeping bag a Vietnamese lent her and woke up the next day feeling better.
 The sun was out and about too which made the assault to the summit easier.
 The day was promising.